stinger222/ongoings-timer/README.md

 ![Card Creation](https://github.com/stinger222/ongoings-timer/assets/39219491/1f9e3a89-0700-4c9c-9e29-9dc2e6f3d2de)

 ## Demo
-Check out [the demo](https://stinger222.github.io/ongoings-timer) to explore all features of the app!
+~~Check out [the demo](https://stinger222.github.io/ongoings-timer) to explore all features of the app!~~ Trello deleted all ru accounts, including the one I used for OAuth Client, so even it you have working Trello account, app still not working yet

 ## Features
   - Create cards for each ongoing series you want to track